Chapter 6

 Putting Him in a box this way often happens so subtly that we are

 not even aware of it.
-For instance, when I am faced with a problem
+For instance, when I am faced with a

-quest for His guidance can go astray.
+good.
+But this quest for His guidance can go astray.

 Suppose a woman is married to a non-Christian.
-She badly wants
+She badly

-scripture applied in this way.
+have heard this scripture applied in this way.

 I Didn't Understand This